Jostoph/res-http-infra/README.md

 ### Demo

 You can launch the demo by running the following script: `docker-images/apache-reverse-proxy/run.sh`

+The docker Ip addresses of the static and dynamic applications are automatically retrived by inspecting the containers after they are started and are used in the reverse proxy run arguments `STATIC_APP` and `DYNAMIC_APP`.

 You could as well launch multiple docker images on your own, and then start the reverse proxy with: